• Skip to main content

 I’m going to be blunt here; if you aren’t familiar with Excel Tables then you are missing out.

-These are one of the most useful features that came out with Excel 2007 and yet they are one of the most underused.
+These are one of the most useful features that came out way back in Excel 2007 and yet they are one of the most underused.

 The following features of Excel Tables are going to revolutionise the way you write formulas: